- What is Change Management?

 - a deteriorating communication

-The role of Change Management is therefore to preparing, supporting and securing change at every stage.
+The role of change management is therefore to preparing, supporting and securing change at every stage.

 Here are the foundations we observe in all successful change projects:

-- Giving meaning, having a clear, shared vision Why change?
+- Giving meaning, having a clear, shared vision.
+Why change?
 What's the point?

 - Active involvement of key playersin particular local managers